signalfx/integrations/heroku/README.md

 You can use this document to learn how to integrate your Heroku environment with SignalFx.

 Based on the information you want to collect, there are two ways to integrate with SignalFx:
-  * To collect and send default Heroku metrics, see Collect default metrics with the Heroku SignalFx Collector.
+  * Option 1: Collect and send default Heroku metrics
-  * To collect and send properties from heroku-metadata, as well as configure other smart agent monitors, see Collect heroku-metadata with the SignalFx Smart Agent Heroku Buildpack.
+  * Option 2: Collect and send properties from heroku-metadata, as well as configure other smart agent monitors

 ## Installation

+Based on the information you want to collect, there are two ways to integrate with SignalFx.
+Review the appropriate option.

+  * **To collect and send default Heroku metrics**, see <a href="#option1">Option 1: Collect default metrics with the Heroku SignalFx Collector</a>.
+  * **To collect and send properties from heroku-metadata**, as well as configure other smart agent monitors, see <a href="#option2">Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack</a>.

+***

+<a name="option1"></a>
-### Collect default metrics with the Heroku SignalFx Collector
+### Option 1: Collect default metrics with the Heroku SignalFx Collector

 You can use these instructions to collect and send default Heroku metrics to SignalFx.
 Specifically, you can collect:
  * Application metrics